jw-12138/r2-uploader/setup-guide/index.md

 <span style="font-size: 2rem">🎉</span>

-R2 Uploader does not store your Endpoints or API keys in the cloud, it is stored in your browser's LocalStorage, which means it is only accessible by you.
+R2 Uploader **does not** store your Endpoints or API keys in the cloud, it is stored in your browser's LocalStorage, which means it is only accessible by you.
+All the traffic goes through the Worker and the R2 bucket you just created.

 ### Set up a custom domain 🌐